WentianZhang-ML/FRT-PAD/README.md

  *   Pre-trained Model Preparation

-     TOD method consists of CNN-based PA Detector, Face-Related Tasks and Cross-Modal Adapter.
+     FRT-PAD method consists of CNN-based PA Detector, Face-Related Tasks and Cross-Modal Adapter.
 For **CNN-based PA Detector** (i.e. baseline), the pre-trained model is carried on ImageNet, and you can download the weights from [resnet18](https://s3.amazonaws.com/pytorch/models/resnet18-5c106cde.pth).
 For **Face-Related Tasks**, we applied three different models.

  > In **Face Recognition model**, we use a Pre-trained ResNet-18, and you can download the weights from [ms1mv3_arcface_r18_fp16/backbone](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch).
  >